toix/seqinf_detection_replication_origin/README.md

 * [Antonia] AT Skew
 * [Tobias] (find and download reference sequences) 👍 @see download fasta files of genomes
 * (Skew quality: throw out low organisms with chaotic curves)
-* find minimum
+* find minimum 👍
-* Skew at minimum with higher resolution
+* [Tobias] Skew at minimum with higher resolution 👍 implemented with a resolution of 10: skew/create_oric_fasta.py
 * done!
 [Lena] DoriC: Where is the minimum related to DnaA motif in ecoli (expected relative position, high variance?)
 * [Tobias] create a fasta file with all OriC regions 👍 skript: skew/create_oric_fasta.py; results all bacteria reference sequences: data/bacteria/skew_regions.fasta
 * [Tobias] execute local version of meme 👍 results for all bacteria reference sequences: data/bacteria/meme/mast.html
-* [Tobias] test meme on species specific sequences (skew/Thermotoga) 👍 motif is shifted
+* [Tobias] test meme on species specific sequences (skew/Thermotoga) 👍 motif is shifted (data/ecoli/meme/meme.html) or no motif was found (data/thermotoga/meme/meme.html)
 * tasks from project sheet

 ## download fasta files of genomes